 Why do people give CBD to dogs?

-CBD oils enjoy growing popularity among people – but what about animals?
+CBD oils enjoy growing popularity among people (with products ranging from edibles to pillows) – but what about animals?
 Can you help your dog relieve some of the anxiety and pain by giving them CBD?
 Does CBD help animals sleep?

 Research is still not crystal clear about all the benefits and possible negative effects of CBD on humans and animals.
 Even though it seems to be pretty harmless, please bear in mind that we lack knowledge of the long-term effects of CBD.